launchdarkly/api-client-dotnet/docs/CustomerMetricsApi.md

             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
             // Configuration.Default.ApiKeyPrefix.Add("Authorization", "Bearer");

-            var apiInstance = new UsageApi();
+            var apiInstance = new CustomerMetricsApi();
             var envId = envId_example;  // string | The environment id for the flag evaluations in question. var flagKey = flagKey_example;  // string | The key of the flag we want metrics for.

             try
             {
-                // [BETA] Get events usage by event id and the feature flag key.
+                // Get events usage by event id and the feature flag key.
                 StreamSDKVersion result = apiInstance.GetEvaluations(envId, flagKey);
                 Debug.WriteLine(result);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling UsageApi.GetEvaluations: " + e.Message );
+                Debug.Print("Exception when calling CustomerMetricsApi.GetEvaluations: " + e.Message );
             }
         }
     }